james-jw/xq-promise/README.md

 promise:fork-join($promises, 1)
 ```

 The above query sets the compute size to 1.
-The default is 2.
+* The default ``compute size`` is 2.

 Depending on the level of effort in performing an individual task, this option can
 be highly beneficial.
-For example when computing millions of small computations, it may be worthwhile to set this to some high number like ``1000``, for example.
+For example, when computing millions of small computations, it may be worthwhile to set this to some high number like ``1000``.
 In contrary, when doing very computationally expensive tasks, it may be worth while to leave this alone, or set it to 1.

-The following set the ``compute size`` to 1 and the ``max forks`` to 20:
+The following query sets the ``compute size`` to 1 and the ``max forks`` to 20:
 ```xquery
 promise:fork-join($promises, 1, 20)
 ```

 For some operations, such as http requests, this can decrease script execution time.
-By default max forks is equal to the number of processor cores.
+* By default max forks is equal to the number of processor cores.

 Here is the complete signature:
 ```xquery